-- 1. ESIS-type ion source that provides $U^{32+}$ ions at intensity of $2 \cdot 10^9$ ions per pulse of about 7 μs duration at repetition rate up to 50 Hz. - 2.
-Injector on the basis of linear accelerator consisting of RFQ and RFQ Drift Tube Linac (RFQ DTL) sections.
-The linac accelerates the ions at $A/q \le 8$ to the energy of 6 MeV/u at efficiency not less than 80%. - 3.
+- 1. Electron string ion source (ESIS) developed at JINR that will provide $U^{32+}$ ions at intensity of $2 \cdot 10^9$ ions per pulse of about 7 μs duration at repetition rate up to 50 Hz. - 2.
+Injector based on linear accelerator consisting of RFQ and RFQ Drift Tube Linac (RFQ DTL) sections.
+The linac accelerates the ions at $A/q \le 8$ to the energy of 6.2 MeV/u with efficiency not less than 80%.
+The accelerator will be designed and constructed in co-operation with IHEP (Protvino) on the basis of the long experience in the design, construction and exploitation of the RFQ structures. - 3.
 Booster synchrotron, which has maximum magnetic rigidity of 25 Tm and the circumference of about 215 m.
-The Booster is equipped with electron cooling system that allows to provide cooling of the ion beam in the energy range from injection energy up to 100 MeV/u.
-The maximum energy of $U^{32+}$ ions accelerated in the Booster is 440 MeV/u. - 4.
-Stripping foil placed in the transfer line from the Booster to the Nuclotron allows to provide the stripping efficiency at the maximum Booster energy not less than 40%. - 5.
-The Nuclotron accelerator having maximum magnetic rigidity of 45 Tm and the circumference of 251.52 m provides the ion acceleration to the experiment energy. - 6.
-Two collider rings with maximum magnetic rigidity of 45 Tm and the circumference of about 225 m.
-The maximum field of superconducting dipole magnets is about 5 T. For luminosity preservation an electron or stochastic cooling system is planned to be constructed.
+The Booster is equipped with an electron cooling system that allows to provide cooling of the ion beam in the energy range from the injection energy up to 100 MeV/u.
+The maximum energy of $U^{32+}$ ions accelerated in the Booster is 440 MeV/u.
+The Booster magnetic system will be manufactured on the basis of the superferric magnet technology. - 4.
+Stripping foil placed in the transfer line from the Booster to the Nuclotron allows one to achieve the stripping efficiency at the maximum Booster energy not less than 40%. - 5.
+The Nuclotron accelerator having maximum magnetic rigidity of 45 Tm and the circumference of 251.52 m that provides the ion acceleration up to the energy of the experiment. - 6.
+Two collider rings having a maximum magnetic rigidity of 45 Tm that is equal to the Nuclotron one.
+The maximum field of superconducting dipole magnets has to be about 4 T. For luminosity preservation an electron or stochastic cooling system is planned to be constructed.